Government 2: Oversight

 There’s an irreducible minimum of things worth doing, without which a government is generally understood to be useless.
 The common example is defense, but on a daily level other functions essential to survival are more important.
 A police force and court system to resolve disputes is one such function.
 Commerce requires a safe and usable transportation network and reliable monetary system.
 In the system described here, running the selection and recall processes would be essential functions.
 And in a egalitarian system, both basic medical care and basic education have to be rights.
 It is fundamentally unfair to put a price on life and health, and equally unfair to use poverty to deprive people of the education needed to make a living.

-The definition of basic education also depends on the social context.
+The definition of basic education likewise depends on the social context.
 In a pre-technological agrarian society it might be no more than six grades of school.
 In an industrial society, it has to include university for those who have the desire and the capacity to make use of it.
 The principle is that the level of education provided has to equal the level required to be eligible for good jobs, not just bottom tier jobs, in that society.

 I’ve gone rather quickly from the irreducible minimum to a level of service that some in the US would consider absurdly high.
 Who decides what’s appropriate?
 I see that question as having an objective answer.
 We are, after all, talking about things that cost money.
 How much they cost and how much a government receives in taxes are pretty well-known quantities.
 From that it’s possible to deduce which level of taxes calls for which level of service.